Pimary school teachers, staff and teaching.

 Names marked with an * have been retrieved by Neil Langridge from the 1889 – 1902 School Log Book held in the Suffolk Archives 2049/1).

 Sarah Wilden (b 1828) – by the age of 23 she is working as a National school mistress, her father was an agricultural labourer.
-In 1841 at the age of 15 she was living in Pitman Road with her parents John and Amy Wilden (but we don’t know if she was a teacher at stowupland school)
+In 1841 at the age of 15 she was living in Pitman Road (the road became Church Road after Holy Trinity church was built) with her parents John and Amy Wilden (but we don’t know if she was a teacher at Stowupland school)

 - Mr W.S Prentice* – 1st class certificated